Modupe Akinola: Stress and performance in organizations

 Classic research specified broad conditions under which stress may be helpful.
 For example, stress can improve performance for well-learned versus novel tasks.
 Akinola's research has probed more specific and organizationally relevant categories of performance, such as tasks that involve complex decision making and demand focused attention—as when police officers need to detect whether a suspect has a gun or when managers are selecting the best creative idea out of many.
 Additionally, while past work has examined the optimal profile of stress hormones for individual performance, Akinola has explored how the profile of stress hormones on a team affects its performance.
 Akinola distinguishes between two qualitatively different types of stress responses that can be measured cardiovascularly and hormonally: fluid vs. constrictive stress responses.
 She identifies conditions that trigger each type of stress response, and she has tested their distinctive effects on performance.
 She and her colleagues have found that these stress responses can affect health and well-being and have identified practical interventions that help individuals manage stress.

+Akinola combines multiple methods and measurements, including hormonal and cardiovascular physiological responses, behavioral observation, and reaction times to understand the effects of stress on cognitive functions.

 Inclusiveness

 Akinola studies the psychological biases that lead to disparate outcomes for employees.
 She explores when discrimination is most likely to occur, where it is most pronounced, and how it is evolving.
 For example, in a field study of discrimination in academia, Akinola and her colleagues find that bias is most likely to emerge in decisions about future rather than present interactions.
 Other work details how organizational attention to novel axes of diversity, such as cognitive styles and personality traits, can displace efforts focused on traditional dimensions, such as race and gender.
 Akinola and colleagues have also found that as organizations have sought to transcend tokenism (i.e., having a single female representative to demonstrate gender diversity), they have converged on a similar bias of having precisely two women in coveted positions.
 This phenomenon, which she and her collaborators call “twokenism”, is seen in corporate boards and is particularly pronounced for firms under high media scrutiny.
 Collectively, Akinola's work points to individual—and organizational—level processes and practices that can affect the representation of women and minorities.

-An aspect of Akinola's research is the range of methods she uses: laboratory tasks, field experiments, archival analysis, and physiological approaches (i.e., cardiovascular, hormonal).
-Combining different kinds of measuresoften in the same studyhas yielded greater depth of insight into stress and discrimination than seen previously.